grgrant/fourqueens/README.md

-# fourqueens
+# eightqueens

-This is a bunch of programs for the four queens solution
+This is a bunch of programs for the eight queens solution